MUSIC + FAITH

 I am not ashamed to admit to this goal.
 In fact, as a Christian, this goal is the manifestation in my life of Jesus’s command to "love thy neighbor as thyself."

 As a professional musician and educator, I try to use my particular set of skills and opportunities to follow Christ's command to in my own personal way.
 What follows is a summary of how I try to do so as a composer, conductor, educator, and scholar.

-Note: A good introduction can be found in my article "Punk Opera as Spiritual Vocation" from the National Opera Association's The Sacred in Opera journal.
+Note: A good introduction can be found in this profile from the website Open Horizons, as well as my article "Punk Opera as Spiritual Vocation" from the National Opera Association's The Sacred in Opera journal.